sanjayp29/TaskManager/README.md

-# 📝 Task Manager – Web App or Website
+# 📝 Task Manager – Website and Web Application

 A **simple, secure, and responsive task management application** — built using **vanilla JavaScript**, **Bootstrap**, and **Firebase Modular SDK**.
 Users can create boards, add/edit tasks, and move them between columns using intuitive **drag & drop** feature.